andlabs/libui/README.md

 * **22 May 2016**
 ** Removed `uiControlVerifyDestroy()`; that is now part of `uiFreeControl()` itself.
 ** Added `uiPi`, a constant for π.
 This is provided for C and C++ programmers, where there is no standard named constant for π; bindings authors shouldn't need to worry about this.
+** Fixed uiMultilineEntry not properly having line breaks on Windows.

 ## Runtime Requirements